nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given command has missing inputs.

     * 1b1.
-SudoHR shows an error message.

-      Use case resumes at step 1.

-* 1c.
-    * 1c1.
 There is no employee with the eid given as input.

       Use case resumes at step 1.

 **Use case: UC5 - list all employees**

 **MSS:**

 1. User requests SudoHR to list all employees.
 2. SudoHR shows all employees.